 Vajdahunyad Castle is a bucket list item for your Budapest things to do list!
 This is located just a few meters from Heroes’ Square, in the City Park (Városliget).
 Now, Vajdahunyad Castle might seem to be a real castle, but it’s not.
 The castle complex was built in 1898 as part of the Millenial Exhibition which celebrated 1000 years of Hungary since the conquest of the Carpathian Basin in 895.

-The beauty of Vajdahunyad Castel is that it’s designed to be featuring copies of 7 different landmarks from Hungary.
-This front side with the tower is featuring the actual Hunyad Castel in Transylvania (which was part of Hungary for 1000 years until 1920).
-The original castles are from different time periods so each one is featuring different styles of architecture such as Romanesque, Gothic, Renaissance, and Baroque.
+The beauty of Vajdahunyad Castel is that it’s designed to feature copies of 7 different landmarks from Hungary.
+This front side with the tower features the actual Hunyad Castel in Transylvania (which was part of Hungary for 1000 years until 1920).
+The original castles are from different time periods so each one features different styles of architecture such as Romanesque, Gothic, Renaissance, and Baroque.

 By the castle, you can rent a boat, or if you’re visiting during the winter, you can go ice skating on the lake.
 It’s a place to just walk in, and wander around, and it’s in the biggest park in the capital, so it’s a good place to go with kids. – Especially if you like to take your kids to the Zoo, that’s only 3 minutes away from Vajdahunyad Castle!